metaver5o/unity3d/ci-generator/ReadMe.md

       ANDROID_SDK_SDKTOOLS: "http://dl.google.com/android/repository/sdk-tools-linux-4333796.zip"
 ```

-## Use a different Dockerfile for a component

-The generator script will automatically try to use the `Dockerfile` for the component so if you set a `dockerfile: unitysetup.Dockerfile`, the `android` component will use `unitysetup-android.Dockerfile` if it exists, otherwise, it will fallback to `unitysetup.Dockerfile`.

 ## Development

 ### Testing

-I wrote these tests to make it easier to maintain the generator.
+Tests make it easier to maintain the generator.
 It's only a way to get a breakpoint anywhere in the code, don't be scared ;)

 ```bash
 docker-compose run --rm test